PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

 III.
 Movement relation
 ~~~~~~~~~~~~~~~~~~~~~~

-a) "Neither H1 nor H2 moves" is selected if neither hand is involved in any movement (perceptual shape or joint-specific), such as [`SICK <https://asl-lex.org/visualization/?sign=sick>`_]
+a) "Neither H1 nor H2 moves" should be selected if neither hand is involved in any movement (perceptual shape or joint-specific), such as [`SICK <https://asl-lex.org/visualization/?sign=sick>`_]

-b) "Only one hand moves" is selected if only one hand is involved in a perceptual shape or joint-specific movement.
+b) "Only one hand moves" should be selected if only one hand is involved in a perceptual shape or joint-specific movement.
 If selected, further specification is needed below about which hand is involved in the movement.

   - Only H1 moves [`WHEN <https://asl-lex.org/visualization/?sign=when>`_]
   - Only H2 moves [this version of `SUPPORT <https://www.handspeak.com/word/search/index.php?id=2124>`_]

-c) "Both hands move" is selected if both hands are involved in perceptual shape and/or joint-specific movement.
+c) "Both hands move" should be selected if both hands are involved in perceptual shape and/or joint-specific movement.
 If selected, further specification is needed below regarding the movement relations between the two hands.

   - **Movement direction relation:**
       - H1 and H2 have the same direction of movement. [e.g., WHEELCHAIR, BICYCLE, EXPERIMENT, CLOUD_1, CRUCIFY, HANDS, FOLD, FREE]